 In order to follow this tutorial, you’re going to need two things.
 The first is Blender, which is free, open source, and available for all major operating systems.
 You can get Blender by visiting blender.org.
-At the time of this writing, 2.79 is the latest version.
-It’s entirely likely that as time goes on they’re going to create more versions, and those are probably going to work just fine with what I’m going to tell you in the tutorial.
+At the time of this writing, 2.80 is the latest version .
+If that’s no longer the current version, you should probably be able to download an older version of Blender and follow along.
+Or, you can try your luck using this tutorial with the newest version, and hopefully not much has changed since 2.80.
 A lot of people use Blender for a lot of different projects — we’re just making use of a tiny fraction of its powerful abilities — if you get stuck, it’s likely that the answer to your questions exists somewhere on the Internet.

 The second thing you’ll need is elevation data.
 Blender doesn’t read spatial files; it’s not a GIS (though there is a BlenderGIS plugin that gives it some of those abilities — I don’t use it personally, but you may want to check it out).
 Instead, we feed it elevations in the form of simple greyscale images in one of the common raster formats: TIFF, JPEG, or PNG.
 It will read in lighter areas as high elevations, darker areas as low elevations.
 It’s what’s commonly called a heightmap.